Belle Boyd House Museum open 7 days a week (126 E. Race St.)

 - Catalog and document all artifacts and items donated or loaned to the Berkeley County Historical Society.

 The Berkeley County Historical Society began in the late 1920’s.
 Citizens, interested in preserving the diverse history of the county joined to do their best to keep their families, friends and neighbors mindful of where they all came from and how the area came to have such a rich and diverse background.
 When the Great Depression struck, through the hardships of World War II, the society fell inactive.
 The cause was taken up again in the 1950’s being organized into a formal Society in 1963.
 The Society has met regularly since that time.

 Members of the Board of Directors:

-Susan Crowell, Nancy Crouse, Counselo Newman, Cheryl Rodgers, Joanne Huntsberry, Gary Gimbel, Brad Snowden, Margaret LeFevre, Sally Ann Greenfield, Mary Jane Wood, Chris Cox, Cheryl Losh, Carol Appenzellar
+Susan Crowell, Nancy Crouse, Counselo Newman, Joanne Huntsberry, Bradley Snowden, Margaret LeFevre, Sally Ann Greenfield, Mary Jane Wood, Chris Cox, Cheryl Losh, John Thornton Hilleary, Mollie Ziegler, Carol Appenzellar.

 Officers (click on the name to send a direct email):